zordius/fluxex/SCRATCH.md

 Create Store
 ------------
-[stores/product.js] Define your store interface and handle the action.
+edit `stores/product.js` - Define your store interface and handle the action.

 ```javascript
 'use strict';